shapeforge/Chill/README.md

 ## What is Chill?
 Chill is a **node-based editor** for [**IceSL**, the **Modeler and Slicer**](https://icesl.loria.fr).

-Created by members of the team behind IceSL, ChiLL is a tool which aims to provide a **Visual Programming** interface for IceSL.
+Created by members of the team behind IceSL, ChiLL aims to provide a **Visual Programming** interface for IceSL.

-As IceSL offers the possibility to directly create models using Lua scripting, ChiLL will provide a way to create those modeling scripts using an approach based on Visual Programming.
+Because IceSL offers the possibility to directly create models using Lua scripting, ChiLL provide a way to create those modeling scripts using an approach based on Visual Programming.
 No need to code or learn the scripting language!

 >**Note**
->ChiLL is easily extendable, as all nodes are themselves IceSL scripts.
+>ChiLL is easily extendable, all nodes are IceSL scripts themselves.

 ## How to install ChiLL?

 >**Note**
 >First and foremost, install [IceSL](https://icesl.loria.fr/download/).
->Once IceSL is installed on your machine, you have everything required to run a pre-compiled version of Chill!
+>Once this is done, you have everything required to run a pre-compiled version of Chill!

 ### Pre-compiled versions
 For both [Windows][win_zip] and [Linux][linux_zip] based systems, ChiLL is available as a **.zip** containing pre-compiled executables and nodes to provide a quick start!